Marriage Counselling: UK Options & Cost

 Emotionally focused therapy was developed in the UK and is an option for those facing challenges related to insecure attachment or childhood traumas that impact their adult relationships.
 In this modality, the relationship counsellor helps the clients explore past life experiences and how they can affect the present.
 Empathy and emotions are highlighted in this modality, allowing couples to get to know each other through a more profound lens.

-Imago relationship therapy
+Imago relationship counselling

 Imago therapy is a unique modality developed in 1980 that focuses on transforming conflict through connection.
 The therapist helps clients explore their childhood relationships with love and create personal images of who they want to be as whole and healthy adults so they can show up for their partner as well.

-Cognitive behavioral therapy (CBT) and similar modalities
+Cognitive behavioral therapy (CBT) and similar counselling modalities

 Cognitive behavioral therapy (CBT) is one of the most widely used therapy modalities today.
 It can be used in individual therapy sessions or for couples.
-A CBT marriage and family therapist may offer sessions focused on how thoughts, emotions, and behaviors connect and how shifting distorted thoughts may shift other variables.
+A CBT family therapist may offer sessions focused on how thoughts, emotions, and behaviors connect and how shifting distorted thoughts may shift other variables.
 Other modalities related to CBT that use similar methods include dialectical behavior therapy (DBT) and exposure and response prevention (ERP), which can be used for couples, individuals, and groups.

-Every marriage counseling session differs depending on the method used and the unique clients.
+Every counselling session differs depending on the method used and the unique clients.
 Often, in your first session, your counsellor will do your intake by requesting your insurance information (if applicable), asking about your past, and learning more about the reasons you chose to come to therapy.
 Some therapists may want to meet with each partner individually before talking to them together, as individuals may reveal insights alone that they don’t feel comfortable sharing in front of their partner.
 This method can help the therapist be more of a neutral third party and support the clients in learning to communicate these concerns to each other.

 The National Health Service (NHS) may sometimes offer free couples therapy under specific circumstances.
-Outside of the NHS, marriage counseling is typically not free.
-Couples with insurance also tend to have difficulty getting marriage therapy covered, as it would be billed under one person’s insurance but would be serving two people.
+Outside of the NHS, marriage counselling is typically not free.
+Couples with insurance also tend to have difficulty getting therapy covered, as it would be billed under one person’s insurance but would be serving two people.
 That said, some other options may be available.

 When does the NHS cover marriage counseling in places like England and Wales?